SNAP Benefits in Arizona: How to Apply and Qualify

 How to Use Your SNAP Benefits in Arizona

-Once approved for SNAP, you'll want to know how to use your benefits, what you can buy, and where to shop.
+Once your SNAP application is approved, you'll want to know how to use your benefits, including what you can buy and where.

 What is an EBT Card and How to Use it?